What is feline herpes viral conjunctivitis?

 The following are common treatment regimens used in treating recurrent feline herpes viral conjunctivitis:

-- Vaccination with the intranasal herpes and calicivirus vaccine two to three times a year may be beneficial in stimulating local immunity
+- Vaccination with intranasal herpes and calicivirus vaccine two to three times yearly may be beneficial in stimulating local immunity.

 What is the prognosis for a cat diagnosed with herpes viral conjunctivitis?

 There is no cure for herpesvirus infections.
 The therapeutic goal is to reduce the frequency and severity of recurrences.
 Most cats respond well to medical management and lead relatively normal lives.
-Minimizing the chance of infection, feeding a premium diet, supplementing the diet with L-lysine daily, reducing stressful situations, and proper vaccination against preventable causes are your cat's best defenses.
+Minimizing the chance of infection, feeding a premium diet, reducing stressful situations, and proper vaccination against preventable causes are your cat's best defenses.
 Your veterinarian may also recommend lysine supplementation daily if your cat takes it easily.